input-output-hk/partner-chains-smart-contracts/docs/README.md

 #### 6.2.
 Merkle root chaining

 As described in [6.
 Committee handover](#6.-committee-handover), we have to maintain the correct order of Merkle root insertions and committee hash updates.
-We introduce a sort of Merkle root chain, where each Merkle root has a reference to its predecessor (if one exists), furthermore all committee hash updates reference the last Merkle root inserted (if one exists).
+We introduce a new Merkle root chain, where each Merkle root has a reference to its predecessor (if one exists), furthermore all committee hash updates reference the last Merkle root inserted (if one exists).

 ![Merkle root chaining](MRChain-simple.svg)
 <figcaption align = "center"><i>Merkle root chaining (SC ep = sidechain epoch)</i></figcaption><br />